Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Funding

-We thank Michael Rust, Lu Hong, Yujia Liu, Yihang Wang, Monika Scholz, Elizabeth Jerison, and Nicolas Romeo for helpful discussions.
-We acknowledge support from the National Science Foundation (grant number MCB-1953402) and from the National Institute for Theory and Mathematics in Biology, which is funded by the National Science Foundation (grant number DMS-2235451) and the Simons Foundation (grant number MPTMPS-00005320).
+A.R.D. acknowledges support from the National Science Foundation (grant number MCB-1953402) and from the National Institute for Theory and Mathematics in Biology, which is funded by the National Science Foundation (grant number DMS-2235451) and the Simons Foundation (grant number MPTMPS-00005320).
+J.Q.W. and A.R.D. acknowledge support from the National Science Foundation (grant number DMS-2054306).